SQL Server instance migration to Azure SQL Database managed instance

 Azure Database Migration Service

 The Azure Database Migration Service (DMS) is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
 This service streamlines the tasks required to move existing third party and SQL Server databases to Azure.
-Deployment options at Public Preview include Azure SQL Database, Managed Instance, and SQL Server in an Azure Virtual Machine.
+Deployment options at public preview include databases in Azure SQL Database and SQL Server databases in an Azure Virtual Machine.
 DMS is the recommended method of migration for your enterprise workloads.

 Native RESTORE from URL

-RESTORE of native backups (.bak files) taken from SQL Server on-premises or SQL Server on Virtual Machines, available on Azure Storage, is one of key capabilities on SQL DB Managed Instance that enables quick and easy offline database migration.
+RESTORE of native backups (.bak files) taken from SQL Server on-premises or SQL Server on Virtual Machines, available on Azure Storage, is one of key capabilities of the managed instance deployment option that enables quick and easy offline database migration.

-The following table provides more information regarding the method you can use depending on source SQL Server version you are running:
+The following table provides more information regarding the methods you can use depending on source SQL Server version you are running: